-Unit Reference UP14 04
+Unit Reference UU7504

-BIIAB Reference APISPSI
+BIIAB Reference APISPSIR

-Level 6
+Level N/A

 Credit Value 2

 Guided Learning (GL) 13

-Unit Summary This unit covers both the knowledge and the practical skills required to use physical intervention when working in the private security industry.
-It provides an introduction to best practice including restrictive and non-restrictive interventions, and the implications of their use, the hazards of using physical interventions and how to reduce the risk of harm being caused, and the actions that must be taken after an incident.
-This unit also provides an opportunity to develop non-aggressive physical intervention skills to protect yourself and others and non-restrictive and restrictive skills that you can employ when standing, holding or escorting individuals.
+The purpose of this unit is to provide the

+learner with the knowledge and the

+Unit Summary practical skills required to use physical

+intervention when working in the private

+security industry.

 Learning Outcomes Assessment Criteria

 (1 to 5) (1.1 to 5.7)

 The learner will: The learner can:

-Understand physical Interventions and the implications of their use 1.1 State the legal implications of using physical intervention
+1. Know the implications of 1.1 State the legal implications of using

+physical interventions physical intervention

+and their use 1.2 Ctate the professional implications of

 1.2 State the professional implications of using physical intervention

+daing physical intervention

-1.3 Identify positive alternatives to physical intervention
+1.3 Identify positive alternatives to

+physical intervention

-1.4 Identify the differences between defensive physical skills and physical interventions
+1.4 Identify the differences between

+defensive physical skills and physical interventions

+interventions

-2. Understand the risks associated with using physical intervention 2.1 Identify the risk factors involved with the use of physical intervention
+2. Know the risks associated 2.1 Identify the risk factors involved with

+with using physical the use of physical intervention

+intervention ' '

 2.2 Recognise the signs and symptoms

 associated with acute behavioural

 disturbance (ABD) and psychosis

-2.3 State the specific risks associated with positional asphyxia
+2.3 State the specific risks associated

-positional aspriyala
+with positional asphyxia

-2.4 State the specific risks associated with
+2.4 State the specific risks associated

-prolonged physical interventions
+with prolonged physical interventions

-3. Understand how to reduce the 3.1 State the specific risks of dealing with

-risks associated with physical physical intervention incidents on the

-intervention ground

-3.2 Identify how to deal with physical

-interventions on the ground appropriately

-2.2 Ideatify was a finadvalor the visit of house

-3.3 Identify ways of reducing the risk of harm during physical interventions

-3.4 State the benefits of dynamic risk

-assessment in situations where physical intervention is used

-3.5 State how to manage and monitor a

-person's safety during physical intervention

-3.6 State the responsibilities of all involved

-during a physical intervention

-3.7 State the responsibilities immediately

-following a physical intervention

-3.8 State why it is important to maintain physical intervention knowledge and skills

-physical intervention knowledge and skills

-4. Be able to use physical skills to 4.1 Demonstrate stance and positioning skills

-protect yourself and others 4.2 Demonstrate skills used to evade and

-protect against blows

-4.3 Demonstrate methods of disengagement

-from grabs and holds
+3. Know how to reduce the risks associated with physical intervention 3.1 State the specific risks of dealing with physical intervention incidents on the ground 3.2 Identify how to deal with physical interventions on the ground appropriately 3.3 Identify ways of reducing the risk of harm during physical interventions 3.4 State the benefits of dynamic risk assessment in situations where physical intervention is used 3.5 State how to manage and monitor a person's safety during physical intervention 3.6 State the responsibilities of all involved during a physical intervention 3.7 State the responsibilities immediately following a physical intervention 3.8 State why it is important to maintain physical intervention knowledge and skills 4.
+Be able to use physical skills to protect yourself and others 4.1 Demonstrate stance and positioning skills and others 4.2 Demonstrate skills used to evade and protect against blows 4.3 Demonstrate methods of disengagement from grabs and holds 4.4 Demonstrate methods used to intervene in a violent situation 4.5 Communicate professionally throughout the physical intervention

-4.4 Demonstrate non-aggressive intervention methods to stop assaults or fights 4.5 Communicate professionally throughout the physical intervention 5.
-Be able to use non-pain compliant standing, holding and escorting techniques 5.1 Demonstrate how to physically prompt a person 5.2 Demonstrate low-level non-restrictive standing holds that can be used to escort an individual 5.3 Demonstrate low-level restrictive standing one and two person holds that can be used to escort an individual 5.4 Demonstrate transitions between disengagement techniques and escorting techniques 5.5 Demonstrate how to escort an individual on stairways 5.6 Demonstrate how to disengage safely 5.7 Demonstrate how to manage risk immediately following disengagement
+5. Be able to use non-pain compliant standing, holding and escorting 5.1 Demonstrate how to physically prompt a person techniques 5.2 Demonstrate low-level non-restrictive standing holds that can be used to escort an individual 5.3 Demonstrate low-level restrictive standing two person holds that can be used to escort an individual 5.4 Demonstrate transitions between disengagement techniques and escorting techniques 5.5 Demonstrate how to escort an individual on stairways 5.6 Demonstrate how to disengage safely 5.7 Demonstrate how to manage risk immediately following disengagement